 The Fund was established by Dr. Salzman’s family, colleagues and friends to remember the legacy of this noted pioneer in molecular biology and respected member of the NIH research community.
 Dr. Salzman's career spanned 40 years in virology research and he was among the first to characterize viral mRNAs and to visualize replicating viral DNA.
 Dr. Salzman’s achievements in virology are paralleled by the recognition that his laboratory was a training ground for many young scientists, several of whom have gone on to become important researchers on an international scale.

 23rd Annual Norman P. Salzman Memorial Symposium in Basic and Clinical Virology

-The 23rd Annual Norman P. Salzman Memorial Symposium in Basic and Clinical Virology will take place virtually on Monday, November 8, 2021 from 9:00 AM - 3:00 PM ET.
+The 23rd Annual Norman P. Salzman Memorial Symposium in Basic and Clinical Virology took place virtually on Monday, November 8, 2021.

 2021 Organizing Committee